 CCTV buyers guide

 CCTV systems comprise of 3 different components.
 The DVR recorder, the individual CCTV cameras and accessories such as leads and power supplies.
 We want to help you plan and purchase your system by explaining a little about each of these elements in turn.
-In each guide we explain what the various components do, things to look for when comparing different products on the market and highlight some of the misleading terms and information you might come across.
+In each guide we see what the various components do, things to look for when comparing different products on the market and highlight some common mistakes or assumptions people make.

 CCTV DVR recorder buying guide

 The digital video recorder or DVR is the heart of a CCTV system

 .
 It not only stores your images but also determines how they are displayed on screen.
-The DVR allows you to select recording options and with more modern recorders is the part of the system which allows you to access your CCTV cameras and footage remotely over the internet using either a computer or mobile device.
+The DVR allows you to select recording options and with more modern recorders is the part which allows you to access your CCTV cameras and footage remotely over the internet using either a computer or mobile device.

 CCTV camera buying guide

 CCTV cameras are the eyes of your CCTV system.
-There are a myriad of different types of camera out there and selection can be very difficult.
+There are many different types of camera out there and selection can be very confusing.
 Here we look at some of the differences between cameras and talk about what is really important when selecting the right one for your particular application.
 Amazingly most CCTV systems use the wrong cameras, we try to ensure you won't make these common mistakes.
 Once you know the basics it's pretty straight forward.

 CCTV accessory buying guide